copsTvFan/cops-episode-guide/guide.md

 **Kansas City 21**

-- (KS -- 9:36 PM Disturbance Call) Central Patrol Division -- Officer Dick
-  Atkins says there are frustrating things about law enforcement like dealing with the same people, repeat offenders, seeing the same faces constantly.
+- (Kansas City, KS -- 9:36 PM Disturbance Call) Central Patrol Division -- Officer Dick Atkins says there are frustrating things about law enforcement like dealing with the same people, repeat offenders, seeing the same faces constantly.
 You think you do a good job, put the bad guy in jail and 2 days later he's walking down the street.
-Return to a scene man tries to rape a blind girl and the mom comes after him with a pipe which leads to a foot pursuit/Domestic disturbance call with a man from TN who has warrants hitting a woman and is passed out when they arrive/Disturbance call is a fight between a drunk man and a woman with no pants in the street.
-Suspect accused of forcing sex;
+Return to a scene man tries to rape a blind girl and the mom comes after him with a pipe which leads to a foot pursuit.
+Featuring Officer Mark Palmerin.
-  domestic disputes.
+- (Kansas City, KS -- 1:36 AM Domestic Disturbance Call) Central Patrol Division.
+Officer Jim Bauer.
+"Jerry" or "Jared" is asleep.
+Featuring Officer Paul Paulakovich.
+Domestic disturbance call with a man (Jerry) from TN who is hitting on his girlfriend and is passed out when they arrive.
+- (Kansas City, MO -- 2:34 AM Disturbance Call) East Patrol Division.
+Officer Jason Crump and Officer Tony White.
+Disturbance call about a fight between a drunk man (Clifford) and a woman (Tammy).
+They are first cousins, but are sexually involved.

 ## CP-1020